tacatac/basemaps/README.md

 #### OSM coastline data shapefiles

 The generated mapfiles also use OpenStreetMap coastline data for rendering low zoom maps.
-They can be downloaded by running `make` in the `data/` directory or from https://osmdata.openstreetmap.de/.
+They can be downloaded by running `make data` or from https://osmdata.openstreetmap.de/.

 #### Boundaries data shapefiles